Skip to content

 7 min read

-We have a confession: we used to build WordPress sites.
+Here’s a common story: many agencies used to build WordPress sites.

 They were fine.
 They worked.
 Clients could edit content.
 Everyone was happy enough.